chcly/Module.ParserBase/README.md

 So if the cursor is at 0 and idx is 3, then 4 tokens will be read, so that tokens [0-3] can be retrieved, but it will return the one at index 3.

-Then once a rule is either determined to be valid or invalid, the 'advanceCursor' method moves the cursor forward.
+Then once a rule is determined to be valid, the 'advanceCursor' method moves the cursor forward.
 This way matching can assume that the next rule to test will start at index 0.
 The parse should either match or be in error (100% or fail).